 If you guessed the popular stay-off-your-iPhone app, ‘Forest – Stay focused’, you’d be right.
 The subtitle, ‘Be productive on work & study’ invited me to click through.
 After reading several glowing reviews, I bought the app.

-Among other productivity apps, ‘Forest – Stay focused’ remains
+Among other productivity apps, ‘Forest – Stay focused’ remains a short, unique, clickable app name.

 And — you guessed it — once you have a few different app titles, test them to see which one stands out to your audience.
 You can even target respondents by iOS or Android device.